 These salty-sweet-hot nuts take minutes to make, you can scale them up or down in whatever amount you need.
-Serve them as something to crunch on with cocktails or toss them in this salmon salad or this Asian-style slaw.
+Serve them as something to crunch on with cocktails or toss them in this salmon salad or this cabbage slaw.
 You can use raw whole almonds, slivered almonds, or sliced almonds.
 Try them once and you’ll be making them for a lifetime.
 I guarantee it.

 1 tablespoon butter

 3/4 cup whole raw, blanched, or slivered almonds

 Line a baking sheet with parchment or wax paper and set it alongside your stove.